RafaQuinteroPena/BIKESHARING/README.md

 ## Results

-We can conclude that the majority of the user base are male and the bulk of the users are subscribers.
+We can conclude that the majority of the user base are male [link to dashboard](https://public.tableau.com/authoring/CitiBike_16618343141930/GenderBreakdown#1), and the bulk of the users are subscribers [link to dashboard](https://public.tableau.com/authoring/NYCCitiBike_16618385133080/UserTripsbyGender#1)